Female Kestrel

 The populations are roughly stable except for the kestrel, which is fluctuating heavily sometimes, problably due to changing vole population.

 Starting from 2010 we are also representing the "Werkgroup Slechtvalk Nederland" (= Dutch Peregrine Workgroup) in the provence of Zuid-Holland.
-In 2011 this resulted in finding 13 breeding and 2 territorial pairs.
+In 2021 this resulted in finding 40+ breeding pairs.
+After that it went downhill due to HPAI.
 Dutch peregrines are banded with special colour-bands.

 Due to the local character of this information translating the whole website into English doesn't seem very useful at this moment.
 If anyone wants more information in English they can mail to me.